SanseiDororo/PythonWiki/README.md

-### Set of projects based on the streamlit framework
+### This is Python Encyclopedia

 ##### Content

-- basic components
+- basic building blocks
-- basic user authentification flow
+- numeric types
-- simple NLP examples
+- functions
-- stroski refactor
+- standard libraries

 ##### To Do

-- encrypt database with sqlcipher
+- add most popular libraries

 ##### Issues

-- No module named 'pysqlcipher3' error while pip installin pysqlcipher
+-